 It is highly advisable that anyone tasked with determining what an appropriate child support amount they should be paying or receiving, obtain the advice of an experience family law attorney.
 The Massachusetts Child Support Guidelines have many nuances or variables.
 In addition to those listed above, variables include, without limitation:

 – The amount of parenting time each parent has with the child; and

 – Obligations to subsequent children.

-If you are considering or have been served with a complaint for divorce involving child custody or support, or want to explore the possibility of modifying an existing judgment involving child custody or support, please contact an experienced divorce and family law attorney at LaFountain & Wollman, P.C., for a free initial consultation today.
+If you are considering or have been served with a complaint for divorce involving child custody or support, or want to explore the possibility of modifying an existing judgment involving child custody or support, please contact an experienced divorce and family law attorney at LaFountain & Wollman, P.C., for a consultation today.